 (2) Each Large Load co-located with a Generation Resource, ESR, or SOG interconnected at transmission voltage to the ERCOT System must have a permanent configuration consisting of one or more breakers capable of interrupting fault current to isolate the Large Load from the ERCOT System without isolating any of the co-located generators.
 The breakers shall be remotely controllable at the direction of the applicable Qualified Scheduling Entity (QSE).

-(3) Projects with an initial LLIS submission date on or after June 1, 2025 shall not have an interconnection configuration such that any category P1 or P7 event described in the North American Reliability Corporation (NERC) Reliability Standard addressing transmission planning performance requirements results in more than 1,000 MW of consequential Load loss.
+(3) Large Loads submitted under the legacy Large Load Interconnection Study (LLIS) process described in Sections 9.8-9.10 with an initial LLIS submission date on or after June 1, 2025, and Large Loads meeting requirements, described in Sections 9.2.1.1 and 9.2.1.2, for inclusion in the Batch Zero Interconnection Study shall not have an interconnection configuration such that any category P1 or P7 event described in the North American Reliability Corporation (NERC) Reliability Standard addressing transmission planning performance requirements results in more than 1,000 MW of consequential Load loss.

 (a) All Loads co-located with a Generation Resource as described in Protocol Section 10.3.2.3, Generation Netting for ERCOT-Polled Settlement Meters, shall be subject to the requirements of this paragraph.

-(4) Projects with an initial LLIS submission date before June 1, 2025 shall comply with the requirements of paragraph (3) of this Section if, on or after June 1, 2025 a modification to the Large Load subject to the requirements of Section 9.2.1, Applicability of the Large Load Interconnection Study Process, is made.
+(4) Large Loads submitted under the legacy Large Load Interconnection Study (LLIS) process described in Sections 9.8-9.10 with an initial LLIS submission date before June 1, 2025, shall comply with the requirements of paragraph (3) of this Section if, on or after June 1, 2025, a modification to the Large Load subject to the requirements of Section 9.2.1, Applicability of the Batch Zero Process, is made.

-9.3 Interconnection Study Procedures for Large Loads
+9.3 Batch Zero Interconnection Study

-(1) This Section establishes the procedures for conducting a Large Load Interconnection Study (LLIS) for new or modified Large Loads, as defined by Section 9.2.1, Applicability of the Large Load Interconnection Study Process.
+(1) This Section establishes the procedures for conducting a Batch Zero Interconnection Study for new or modified Large Loads, as defined by Section 9.2.1, Applicability of the Batch Zero Process and Section 9.2.1.1, Inclusion Criteria for Batch Zero.

-9.3.1 Large Load Interconnection Study (LLIS)

-(1) An LLIS consists of the set of steady-state, stability, short-circuit and other relevant studies that are necessary to determine the reliability impact of a Large Load interconnection on affected Transmission Facilities and identify the Transmission Facilities that are needed to reliably interconnect the new or modified Large Load to the ERCOT System.

-(2) If an Interconnecting Entity (IE) or Resource Entity submits a large Generation Resource interconnection request, as defined in Section 5.3, Interconnection Study Procedures for Large Generators, that also includes a co-located Large Load, the Full Interconnection Study (FIS) may be used in place of a separate LLIS.
-The FIS shall reflect the full requested Load amount and conform to all study requirements detailed in Sections 5.3 and 9.3, Interconnection Study Procedures for Large Loads.
-For any deadlines or timelines set out in this section that conflict with the deadlines or timelines in Sections 5.2, General Provisions, and 5.3, the deadlines or timelines in Sections 5.2 and 5.3 shall govern.

-(3) During the LLIS, the interconnecting Transmission Service Provider (TSP) shall be the lead TSP unless otherwise designated by ERCOT during the study scoping process detailed in Section 9.3.2, Large Load Interconnection Study Scoping Process.

-(4) For an interconnection request involving a Large Load interconnecting at distribution voltage, the LLIS shall evaluate only the proposed Load’s transmission-level impacts, if any.
-The affected Distribution Service Provider (DSP) shall provide the lead TSP with all information concerning the DSP's facilities needed to complete any required studies.
+9.3.1 Batch Zero Process Overview and Timelines

+(1) The Batch Zero Interconnection Study consists of a singular, system-wide study covering steady-state analysis and stability screening analysis performed by ERCOT.

+(2) The Batch Zero Process shall be conducted according to the following timeline:

+(a) Interconnecting Distribution Service Providers (DSPs) and Interconnecting Transmission Service Providers (TSPs) must provide to ERCOT all information required by Section 9.2.2, Submission of Large Load Information for Batch Zero Process, on or before July 15, 2026;

+(b) ERCOT shall provide the Batch Zero Interconnection Study report to all Interconnecting DSPs and Interconnecting TSPs or before January 29, 2027.
+ERCOT shall also communicate updated Load Commissioning Plans (LCPs) to Interconnecting Large Load Entities (ILLEs) reflecting Batch Zero MW allocations by this date;

+(c) Interconnecting DSPs shall provide to ERCOT a list of all Large Loads for which the ILLE has met the commitment requirements, as described in Section 9.4, Batch Zero Report and Interconnecting Large Load Entity (ILLE) Commitment, on or before March 1, 2027;

+(d) ERCOT shall complete the Batch Zero Refinement Study and provide a Batch Zero transmission plan to the Regional Planning Group (RPG), as described in Section 9.5, Batch Zero Study Refinement and Delivery of RPG Transmission Plan, on or before June 1, 2027.

+(3) The Interconnecting DSP or Interconnecting TSP must complete the short-circuit study prescribed in Section 9.5.2, System Protection (Short-Circuit) Analysis, and provide a study report to ERCOT 30 days prior to the date specified in paragraph (2)(d) above.

-9.3.2 Large Load Interconnection Study Scoping Process
+9.3.2 Batch Zero Interconnection Study Methodology